bittorf/GNU-mes-documentation-attempt/step01/doc.md

 Only the opcodes in each line are converted to bytes and written to a file, which is marked as executable.

-The program understand 2 arguments:
-Source- and destination filename.
+The program understands 2 arguments: source- and destination filename.

 ## Details